- Home

 - Adventure sports — Surfing, skiing, scuba diving, bungee jumping, rock climbing

-- Mental health — Therapy, counseling, psychiatric treatment
+- Mental health — Therapy, counseling, psychiatric treatment (covered on Complete)

 - Pregnancy and childbirth — Standard exclusion (complications before week 26 are covered)